danielalvarezm/danielalvarezm/README.md

 ### <img alt="Whispering..." src="https://github.githubassets.com/images/mona-whisper.gif" width="40" height="48"> Hi there!

+### Interests ✨

+I'm interested in web development area.
+I like to make and think about designs and mockups, so I'm interested in Full-stack area, but specifically I would like to learn more about Front-end.

+### Technologies 💻

+Among the technologies that I use the most are:

+* JavaScript
+* TypeScript ❤️
+* HTML5
+* Angular
+* Vue
+* Quasar
+* React
+* Mongodb

 <!--
 **danielalvarezm/danielalvarezm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.